Quit now

 How does California’s new flavored tobacco law address youth vaping?

 California’s flavored tobacco sales ban eliminates Big Tobacco’s main method of addicting a new generation to nicotine.
-A staggering 96 percent of California kids who vape use flavored vapes – and once they’re addicted it becomes a lifelong struggle.34 Kid-friendly flavors mask the harsh taste and high nicotine content of these products.
+A staggering 96 percent of California kids who vape use flavored vapes – which often are cleverly disguised – and once they’re addicted it becomes a lifelong struggle.34 Kid-friendly flavors mask the harsh taste and high nicotine content of these products.

 Many of the most popular vapes use nicotine salts which deliver a highly concentrated form of nicotine that causes less irritation.5 Nicotine is as addictive as heroin6 and rewires the brain to crave it.7 Vaping is so addictive that young people start vaping more and more – resulting in serious damage to the brain and body.8 Teens who vape are also three times more likely to become daily cigarette smokers.9